 The Research Internship can only be started when at least 8 credits of the compulsory courses have been obtained of the modules offered in periods 1 and 2.
 Furthermore, the research proposal must be assessed as sufficient by both assessors and must be ethically approved before the start of the data collection.
 In addition: Certain Research Internships may require that practical or skills training(s) have been completed.

 PSY4179

+Year

+1 Sep 2024

+31 Aug 2025

-Year 1 Feb 2024 31 Aug 2024 Print course description ECTS credits: 9.0 Instruction language: English Coordinator:
+Print course description

+ECTS credits:

+9.0

 • G.C.
 Kraag